mcendu/ommtutorial/en/introduction.md

 **Rhythm game** is a genre of music-themed video game that challenges a player's sense of rhythm.\[[1]\] In a rhythm game, a player presses buttons in a sequence specified on screen, which in turn matches the rhythm of a specific track of music being played.
+The term <q>VSRG</q>
-The term &ldquo;VSRG&rdquo; refers to a specific type of rhythm game, in which action indicators, often called **notes**, fall downwards, upwards, or toward the player, eventually passing over a **receptor** taking the form of a stationary note-like objects or a line.
+refers to a specific type of rhythm game, in which action indicators, often called **notes**, fall downwards, upwards, or toward the player, eventually passing over a **receptor** taking the form of a stationary note-like objects or a line.
 When a note overlaps with the receptor, the player must perform a specific action dictated by the note.
 A judgement is then given for the action, or the lack of one; The closer the note is to the receptor, a better judgement or a higher score is given.

 A **level**, also known as a **beatmap** or a **chart** depending on community, consists of multiple notes in a specific sequence.
 The